-- Pour into your favorite glass(es) and garnish with some extra Basil leaves.
+- Pour into your favorite glass(es) and garnish with some extra Basil leaves and lemon wedges.

 - See note on making a sparkling drink or a basil lemonade cocktail.

-- Want it sweeter—add more monk fruit or Stevia
+- Want it sweeter—add more monk fruit or coconut sugar, or honey.

 - Make sure that your Honeydew melon is ripe enough with a nectarous juicy taste.